Identifying the White Spots That Appear on Fish (illustrated)

 Setting up a quarantine tank where you can monitor the behavior of new fish additions is one of the best ways to prevent spreading illness in your display fish tank.

-Here’s what makes a fish prone to disease:
+Reasons which make a fish prone to disease:

-• Stressful shipping and transportation.
+• Troublesome shipping and transportation.

 • Stress from aggressive tank mates or overcrowding an aquarium.